Beeb Birtles: 1992-2000: Driven by Dreams

 In 1992, Birtles moved to the US with his family.
-They briefly settled in Donna's hometown of Jefferson, before moving to Nashville, where he and his wife still live – both daughters graduated from college in the US.
+They briefly settled in Donna's hometown of Jefferson City, Missouri, before moving to Nashville, where he and his wife still live – both daughters graduated from college in the US.

 In 1998, Birtles and Bill Cuomo established Sonic Sorbet, a music production company.
 Sonic Sorbet has produced albums for a number of recording artists, including Birtles' first solo album, Driven by Dreams, released in 2000.